Eight Main Reasons Why People Use Drugs

 Reason 8: Dependence

-Some people use because they are physically, psychologically, or both, dependent on them.
+Some people use because they are physically, psychologically dependent on them - or both.
 All drugs are addicting, some more than others.
 With frequent use, a tolerance will build and an addiction will develop.
 In most situations, a person with a dependence will need to get treatment.
 Through treatment an addict can be helped and regain a sober life.